We just finished our 8 days in Georgia skiing trip and decided to spend 24 hours in Barcelona before heading off to the sunshine in Mexico.

 Be warned, we were exhausted by the end of the day and managed to fall asleep as soon as we got on that overnight bus ride but we’re glad we got to see as much as possible.

-What to see in Barcelona in one day
+Best things to see in Barcelona in one day

 Want to save this post to read later?
 Pin it to your pinterest account below!